 The landlord’s essential guide to periodic property inspections

 Being a landlord can be an extremely rewarding job but it can also be a challenging one.
-There are many tasks that need doing and legal responsibilities to keep up to date with as well as being mindful of the duty of care you owe to your tenant.
+There are many things to do before you even market the property, as well as all the legal responsibilities you need to keep up to date with.
+When the property has been let you also need to be mindful of the duty of care you owe to your tenant.

-Once the tenant has moved into your property, the best way to make them aware of their responsibilities and make sure they are following the rules set out in the tenancy agreement, is to set up regular property inspections.
+Once the tenant has moved into your property, the best way to make sure they are looking after the property and meeting all their responsibilities is to carry out regular property inspections.

-NRLA deposit protection provider, mydeposits has created this guide to help landlords understand the importance of scheduled periodic inspections, explain how to stay within the law by meeting the statutory requirements and cover what should be checked during inspections.
+NRLA deposit protection provider, mydeposits, has created this guide to help landlords understand why periodic inspections are so important – how and when they should be carried out and what should be checked during inspections.

-The Homes (Fitness for Human Habitation) Act 2018 rightly states that landlords have a duty of care when it comes to meeting their existing responsibilities with regards to property standards and safety, and that their property is fit for human habitation at the beginning of the tenancy and throughout.
-There are certain things that landlords need to be mindful of in relation to the Act and other things that need careful inspection to save time and money later on.
+The Homes (Fitness for Human Habitation) Act 2018 rightly states that landlords have a duty of care when it comes to meeting their existing responsibilities relating to property standards and safety, and making sure their property is fit for human habitation at the beginning of the tenancy and throughout.
+Being mindful of all the rules and taking care of the property with inspections can save time and money later on.

 This guide will cover: